BlueeQ/mu-acrylic-repo/README.md

 60% with the ability to be gasket mounted via strips, or used with a 5mm acrylic plate.
 Allows for standoffs.

 ### Epsilon
 TKL consisting of same design, 5mm acrylic plate only for now.
-Testing files are included in the repo, but DO NOT use them until they have moved.
+Gasket testing is underway.

 ### Upsilon
 CP1800, same design.
 5mm acrylic plate as well as a relief cut 1.5mm plate + mid insert, PCB design is underway.
 Gasket mount may be coming at a later date.